dgehringer/sqsgenerator/docs/source/how_to.md

     (Eq. {eq}`eqn:objective`) for a defined number of `shells`.
 Therefore, we set the iteration {ref}`mode <input-param-mode>` and {ref}`shell_weights <input-param-shell-weights>` accordingly.
   - **Line 26:** perform exhaustive enumeration
-  - **Line 32:** perform Monte-Carlo sampling of the configurational space using for different number of iterations ranging from `10**MIN_MAGNITUDE` from `10**MAX_MAGNITUDE`
+  - **Line 32:** perform Monte-Carlo sampling of the configuration space using for different number of iterations ranging from `10**MIN_MAGNITUDE` from `10**MAX_MAGNITUDE`
   - **Line 34:** compute the amount of structures from the Monte-Carlo approach, which exhibit the minimum objective.